9 Reasons Why WhatsApp is not popular in North America

 Under Facebook's ownership, WhatsApp App continues to expand its user base, offering a wider range of features whilst prioritizing end-to-end encryption to ensure user privacy.

-Add a WhatsApp bot to chats so they may contact you or send alerts to keep everyone updated on shared chores; a bot may be added to a WhatsApp differently.
+Add a WhatsApp bot to chats so they may contact you or send alerts to keep everyone updated on shared chores; a bot may be added to WhatsApp differently.

 WhatsApp in North America?